mspass-team/mspass/docs/source/user_manual/normalization.rst

    * - :py:class:`OriginTimeMatcher <mspasspy.db.normalize.OriginTimeMatcher>`
      - match data with start time defined by event origin time

-Noting currently all of these have database query versions that differ only by have "DB" embedded in the class name
+Noting that currently all of these have database query versions that differ only by have "DB" embedded in the class name
 (e.g. the MongoDB version of :code:`EqualityMatcher` is :code:`EqualityDBMatcher`.)